-Trade and other receivables that are neither past due nor impaired are due from creditworthy debtors with good payment record with the Company.
-Cash at banks that are neither past due nor impaired are placed with financial institutions
+Trade and other receivables that are neither past due nor impaired are with creditworthy debtors with good payment record with the Group.
+Cash at banks that are neither past due nor impaired are placed with reputable financial institutions.

 Financial assets that are either past due or impaired